GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 Implementing those kinds of rules is difficult, but luckily RFC 5545 Section 3.8.5.3 exists for just this kind of thing.
 RRules are capable of representing many, though of course not all, iteration periods and there is a well tested RRule library for Rust.

-Combining RRules with the iteration types will take a bit of though.
+Combining RRules with the iteration types will take a bit of thought.
 Fixed and fixed+ is easy enough, but in order to do chained it will be necessary to modify the DTSTART rule upon task completion.

 #### RRule Generation